quicwg/wg-materials/interim-17-10/minutes.md

 Jeff: Section that describes Cleartext points to TLS; will replace description of hash.

-Jeff, Ekr:  Use different keys for client and server, have fewer Cleartext
+Jeff, EKR:  Use different keys for client and server, have fewer Cleartext

 Martin: Feed a client/server tag into the key generation, along with the version.

-Ekr to submit PR.
+EKR to submit PR.

 *break*